-In the previous blog we focused on traditional versus modern SD-WAN solutions to optimize global network security.
+In a blog we focused on traditional versus modern SD-WAN solutions to optimize global network security.
 This important news is a logical continuation of that

 Enhance your security network

 Corporate network security is becoming increasingly urgent.
 Ransomware attacks cause major damage by shutting down entire corporate networks.
 By using SASE (Security Access Service Edge), IPknowledge sets up business network with the help of SASE SD-WAN from Cato Networks, in such a way that the security of your network is guaranteed (Security by Design).

 When securing your network, IPknowledge follows the Cato Networks philosophy: “Never trust, always check”.
 I’ts the standard principle for ZTNA (Zero Trust Network Access).

 New Release of Cato Managed Detection and Response

 Suppose you want to implement the ZTNA principle in your organization and you wonder how best to approach this.
 A transition to a SASE SD WAN architecture is certainly worth considering.
 Cato Networks recently released the second version of its Managed Detection and Response solution, built on its Secure Access Service Edge (SASE) platform.

 Due to the sophisticated architecture, Cato Networks is much better able to discover anomalies in your network than other parties that focus on detecting these anomalies.
 These anomalies are often the first signal that your network has been hacked.